-However, it is obvious that we do not insist on the last part of the verse: "she must be silent."
-Not even Paul believed that women should be silent at all times, even in church.
-So in this study paper, we examine this verse more carefully in its context to see what Paul is really prohibiting.
+However, almost no one insists on the last part of the verse: "she must be silent."
+Paul did not believe that women should be silent at all times, even in church.
+So in this chapter, we examine this verse more carefully in its context to see what Paul is really prohibiting.
 As we look more carefully, we discover questions about how we should apply these words to the church today.

 These verses are important, so we must study them carefully, with prayer, to try to avoid mistakes.
-As we noted at the beginning of this series of study papers, we want to base our beliefs and practices on Scripture.
+As we noted at the beginning of this series, we want to base our beliefs and practices on Scripture.
 We do not want to twist the Scriptures.